Voting Rights Campaigns In The EU

-There are three different types of initiatives that we could separate.
-The first one being the referendum and petitions (A), the second popular campaigns (B) and the third European Citizens’ Initiatives (C).
+There are three different types of initiatives that we could differentiate.
+The first one being referendums and petitions (A), the second popular campaigns (B) and the third European Citizens’ Initiatives (C).

-A- The referendum and petitions in favour of the electoral rights
+A- Referendums and petitions in favour of electoral rights

-- lowering the voting age from eighteen to sixteen years of age
+- lowering the voting age from eighteen to sixteen years of age;

-2- the extension of the right to vote to foreigners residing in the country
+- extending the right to vote to foreigners residing in the country; and

 The referendum was rejected by 78% of the voters.

-5 years later, in 2020, an official petition was launched (petition 1481), calling for full political rights for EU citizens only, and collected 212 signatures.
+Five years later, in 2020, an official petition was launched (Petition 1481), calling for full political rights for EU citizens only, and collected 212 signatures.

 In Belgium, regional elections are very important.
-This is why a petition was launched to give all Brussels’ residents the right to vote in regional.
-Brussels being the centre of the European Union, a lot of foreigners are living there.
-The #1Bru1Vote campaign, launched in 2019, was asking for them all to have more political rights and to be able to vote in Brussels’ regional elections on the 26th of May 2019.
+This is why a petition was launched to give all Brussels’ residents the right to vote in regional elections.
+Brussels being the centre of the European Union, a lot of foreigners live there.
+The #1Bru1Vote campaign, launched in 2019, asked for them to have more political rights and to be able to vote in Brussels’ regional elections on the 26th May 2019.
 It, unfortunately, did not succeed.

-B- The popular campaigns in favor of the electoral rights
+B- The popular campaigns in favour of the electoral rights

 In Austria, a beautiful initiative in favour of voting rights has been led since 2009.
 Its name is Pass Egal Wahl.
-The concept is to hold symbolic elections where all Austrian residents can vote whereas they have Austrian nationality or not.
-The 2019 edition gathered 2.900 persons.
+The concept is to hold symbolic elections where all Austrian residents can vote whether they have Austrian nationality or not.
+The 2019 edition gathered 2.900 supporters.

-In Germany, where the non-citizens residents community is big, a campaign to give them electoral rights has been ongoing since 2011.
-Walrecht für Alle is a campaign that initially aims for non-citizens residents of Berlin to be able to vote.
-Finally, they want to extend electoral rights to all non-citizens residents in Germany.
+In Germany, where the non-citizen resident community is big, a campaign to give them electoral rights has been ongoing since 2011.
+Walrecht für Alle is a campaign that initially aims for non-citizens resident in Berlin to be able to vote.
+Finally, they want to extend electoral rights to all non-citizen residents in Germany.
 They believe that electoral rights should not be tied to citizenship.

-Another campaign has been led in Germany since 2019’s European Parliament elections.
+Another campaign has been led in Germany since the 2019’s European Parliament elections.
 Its name is “We vote – I live here I vote here”.
-The concept is to invite people with immigrants’ background to use their right to vote and, as Pass Geal Wahl is doing in Austria, to organize symbolic elections for those who do not have the right to vote.
+The concept is to invite people with immigrant backgrounds to use their right to vote and, as Pass Egal Wahl is doing in Austria, to organise symbolic elections for those who do not have the right to vote.

-In Malta, in 2018, Equality minister Helena Dalli tried to give electoral rights to third countries nationals in local elections but this request was unfortunately turned down by the Prime minister.
+In Malta, in 2018, Equality Minister Helena Dalli tried to give electoral rights to third-country nationals in local elections but this request was unfortunately turned down by the Prime Minister.

 In France, a campaign was led by the “J’y suis j’y vote” group.
 This group gathers many organisations, such as La ligue des droits de l’Homme.
-For example, during the 2019 municipal elections in France, they planned symbolic elections, as the other did but also to do voting where they asked people to give their opinion on giving the right to vote to non-citizens residents.
+For example, during the 2019 municipal elections in France, they planned symbolic elections, as the others did but also to do voting where they asked people to give their opinion on giving the right to vote to non-citizen residents.

 In Spain, a campaign called Votar es un derecho was launched in 2019 to ask for electoral rights for all migrants.
 The concept was to give migrants a right to vote by way of “using” the vote of abstentionists.

-People who didn’t feel represented or didn’t want to vote for other reasons, could instead accompain and cast their vote for the people with no voting rights.
-This way, non-citizens residents had a say in the elections.
+People who didn’t feel represented or didn’t want to vote for other reasons, could instead accompany and cast their vote for the people with no voting rights.
+This way, non-citizen residents had a say in the elections.

 C- European Citizens’ Initiatives in favour of electoral rights